-The Presidency of George W. Bush: A First Historical Assessment
+The Presidency of George W. Bush: A First Historical Assessment, edited by

 The Presidency of George W. Bush brings together some of today's top American historians to offer the first in-depth look at one of the most controversial U.S. presidencies.
 Emotions surrounding the Bush presidency continue to run high--conservatives steadfastly defend its achievements, liberals call it a disgrace.
 This book examines the successes as well as the failures, covering every major aspect of Bush's two terms in office.
 It puts issues in broad historical context to reveal the forces that shaped and constrained Bush's presidency--and the ways his presidency reshaped the nation.